Welcome to WebmasterWorld Guest from 188.8.131.52

 I had been asking them about the open relay setting and they just kind of brushed me off as that not being the option.

-I recommend this too, I had this issues few times with my dedicated servers.
+You may want to try additional or different DNS servers that your mail server uses.
+I seem to remember that we had a flood of mail problems some months back that was got fixed by changing the DNS entries.I recommend this too, I had this issues few times with my dedicated servers.
 I cannot remember the file name to be edited, there is a file that contains the DNS names (usually 2 lines), and the DNS mentioned there ware offline, that caused the email connection to fail and emails got stuck in queue.